 If they don’t accept your damages, for whatever reason, and it’s an unwarranted position, then we will indeed recommend that we file a lawsuit.
 Many times when we file lawsuits, the cases don’t end up going to trial.
 We go through alternative dispute resolution, which is mediation or arbitration to trying to avoid trial.
 It’s required under many circuit civil cases that we undertake, and we’re doing everything we can to try to avoid putting our client in the risk of having to go through a trial.

 Nonetheless, we will indeed go to trial.
 We try cases frequently, and we’re going to do everything we can in a courtroom to prevail if that case does go to trial.
 We’re not going to know the answer to that question at the beginning of the case, but we’ll have a better understanding of the answer to that question as the case progresses and as we learn whether the insurance company is going to be reasonable and understanding and paying proper, reasonable compensation for your losses, injuries, and for how those injuries have affected you.

-If you were hurt in an accident, please call our experienced Tampa personal injury attorney today for a free consultation!
+If you were hurt in an accident, please call our experienced Clearwater personal injury attorney today for a free consultation!
 We are here to help you get the compensation you deserve.